AKA Jagamara, Jakamara, Djakamara, Minjina, Minyina

 The 2016 sale at Sotheby's changed all that.
 Five Stories carried a very ambitious pre-sale estimate of GBP150,000-200,000 and eventually sold for a staggering GBP401,000 ($AUD687,875).
 The sale of this single painting along with 4 other minor works saw Michael Nelson finish 2016 as the year's 6th most successful artists in spite of the fact that his career standing was 70th amongst all Australian Aboriginal artists at the beginning of the year.
 In an unprecedented move, by years end he had jumped 20 places to be 50th.

 Michael Nelson is a highly respected and greatly admired artist who has proved to be a comfortable negotiator on the interface between different art traditions and cultures.
 During his prolific career he has produced a great number of complex works of quality as well as many exciting, more contemporary, images.
-Yet since his works first appeared at auction his average price stands at just $3,145 and his success rate has been only 48%.
+Yet since his works first appeared his success rate has been only 50%.
 Given these statistics, his paintings surely represent one of the most under-appreciated caches of art by any single artist in the annuls of Aboriginal art.
 With important works in almost every single state museum and art gallery and his inclusion in so many important landmark exhibitions, a reassessment of this important artist’s work by the secondary market has been well and truly overdue for some time.

 But with the phenominal success of Five Stories in 2016 dealers have already detected a revitalisation of interest in this artist and his vast and overlooked oeuvre.
 Certainly there are those who are now keen to sell.
-Whether or not the buyers arrive to snap them up will become clear over the next 12 to 24 months.
+Whether or not the buyers arrive to snap them up will become clear over the next years.

 If ‘timing is everything,' then, as Nelson’s long time friend and biographer Vivian Johnson suggests, Nelson’s entry into the limelight was opportune.
 During the 1980’s, the evolving desert style gradually leaned away from the map-like sites and journey lines to focus more on experimentation with design elements.
 Nelson found his forte in this era of aesthetic exploration.
 The growing awareness of Aboriginal art’s contemporary significance, nationally and internationally, fuelled public acclaim and Nelson traveled widely as one of the faces that presented, and at times demonstrated, this ancient art form to the world in its new mode.